Skip to main content

 About Lakagígar

-Lakagígar (the Laki Craters) is a volcanic fissure system in southern Iceland consisting of approximately 130 craters stretching 25 kilometers along the Laki fissure, created during one of Earth's most devastating historical eruptions from June 1783 to February 1784.
-The eruption produced approximately 14 cubic kilometers of basaltic lava — the largest lava flow in recorded human history — covering 565 square kilometers and releasing toxic gases that caused a continental-scale environmental catastrophe.
-The eruption killed approximately 20-25% of Iceland's population through the resulting famine and disease, altered global climate patterns, and may have contributed to social upheaval including the French Revolution.
-The preserved crater row and surrounding lava field stand as a monument to one of history's most consequential volcanic events.
+Lakagígar (the Laki Craters) is a volcanic fissure system in southern Iceland consisting of approximately 130 craters stretching 25 kilometres along the Laki fissure, created during one of Earth's most devastating historical eruptions from June 8, 1783 to February 7, 1784.
+[1] The eruption produced approximately 14 cubic kilometres of basaltic lava — one of the largest lava flows in recorded history — covering approximately 560 square kilometres and releasing toxic gases that caused a continental-scale environmental catastrophe.
+[1] The eruption killed approximately 20% of Iceland's population through the resulting famine and disease (Móðuharðindin, the Mist Hardships), altered global climate patterns, and contributed to social upheaval across Europe.
+[1] The preserved crater row and surrounding lava field stand as a monument to one of history's most consequential volcanic events.

 Wildlife Ecosystems